 If you’re coming from Bangkok to Siem Reap it’s worth doing your homework.
-There are several ways to travel from Bangkok to Siem Reap, and most fall into one of two categories: “fast and expensive” or “cheap and annoying.”
+There are several ways to travel from Bangkok to Siem Reap in 2018, and most fall into one of two categories: “fast and expensive” or “cheap and annoying.”
 Flying is fast and expensive and going overland is cheap and time-consuming (but offers considerable fodder for amusement).
 In this post, I’ll cover the best ways to get from Bangkok to Siem Reap as well as what you need to know about visas and the border.

 Flying from Bangkok to Siem Reap